vegax87/RaysGo/README.md

 RaysGo
 ======

-Simple CMS implemented in Go!
+A simple generic blog system implemented in Go!